ansible-collections/dellemc.os10/roles/os10_flow_monitor/README.md

 ACL flow-based monitor role
 ===========================

 This role facilitates configuring ACL flow-based monitoring attributes.
 Flow-based mirroring is a mirroring session in which traffic matches specified policies that are mirrored to a destination port.
 Port-based mirroring maintains a database that contains all monitoring sessions (including port monitor sessions).
 This role is abstracted for Dell EMC PowerSwitch platforms running Dell EMC SmartFabric OS10.

-The ACL flow-based role requires an SSH connection for connectivity to a Dell EMC PowerSwitch platform running Dell EMC SmartFabric OS10.
+The ACL flow-based role requires an SSH connection for connectivity to a Dell EMC OS10 device.
 You can use any of the built-in OS connection variables.

 Role variables
 --------------

-- Role is abstracted using the *ansible_network_os* variable that can take the dellemc.os10.os10 value
+- Role is abstracted using the `ansible_network_os` variable that can take the `dellemc.os10.os10` as the value
-- If variable *os10_cfg_generate* is set to true, the variable generates the role configuration commands in a file
+- If `os10_cfg_generate` is set to true, the variable generates the role configuration commands in a file
 - Any role variable with a corresponding state variable set to absent negates the configuration of that variable
 - Setting an empty value for any variable negates the corresponding configuration
-- *os10_flow_monitor* (dictionary) with session ID key (in *session <ID>* format) range is 1 to 18
+- `os10_flow_monitor` (dictionary) with session ID key (in *session <ID>* format; 1 to 18)
 - Variables and values are case-sensitive

 **session ID keys**